Skip to content

 The current way is not without its flaws, but it should be reasonably feasible to fill interfaces (and provide polyfills if needed) if ImGui is updated in the future.
 It does require bindings to be diffed and may still be a lot of work though.

-Building Bindings
+Building Bindings/Interface

 Note